Queer Things to Do in Houston, September 29 to October 2, 2022

 Happy Days by Samuel Beckett

-Enjoy complimentary beer Friday and Samuel Beckett’s Happy Days produced by The Catastrophic Theatre at MATCH.
+Enjoy complimentary beer at the Friday performance of Samuel Beckett’s Happy Days, produced by The Catastrophic Theatre at MATCH.
 The show features actors Tamarie Cooper and Greg Dean.
 8 p.m.
 Pay-what-you-can.

 Jaida Essence Hall Live at ReBar

-Visit ReBar Houston for a meet and greet with and performance from Jaida Essence Hall, the season 12 winner of RuPaul’s Drag Race.
-The meet and greet begins at 10:30 p.m. before the 11:30 p.m. showtime.
+Visit ReBar Houston for a meet-and-greet and performance by Jaida Essence Hall, the Season 12 winner of RuPaul’s Drag Race.
+Her meet-and-greet begins at 10:30 p.m. before the 11:30 p.m. show.

 SATURDAY, October 1